steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ### The Tools

 Since the goal was running the neural network production, my main concern was figuring out how I would deploy it.
-Many online tutorials just drop you off at the end of the training and leave this part out.
+Many online tutorials drop you off at the end of the training and leave this part out.
 But I’d decided this would be the time I’d see my neural network all the way through.

 Since I was building an iOS app, [CoreML](https://developer.apple.com/documentation/coreml) was the obvious choice.
 It’s the only way I know of to run predictions on the GPU; last I checked <a title="Wikipedia" href="https://en.wikipedia.org/wiki/CUDA">CUDA</a> was not available on iOS.